imhelle/yii-disqus-comments/README.md

 ## Installation

-Clone project or extract the DisqusComments folder from archive under protected/extensions of your Yii application.
+Clone or extract the DisqusComments folder from archive under protected/extensions of your Yii application.

 ## Configuration
 Extension need to be added in your application and console config to components array: